-A range of learning and teaching methods is employed within Geography at the University of Worcester.
-These include lectures, seminars, tutorials, group work, role play, laboratory and computer practicals and fieldwork.
-There is a strong emphasis on fieldwork, which is considered to be a strength of the programmes.
+A range of learning and teaching methods are employed within Geography at the University of Worcester.
+These include lectures, seminars, tutorials, group work, role-play, laboratory and computer practicals and fieldwork.
+There is a strong emphasis on fieldwork, which is externally recognised as a strength of our course.

-A particular feature of the course is the range of assessment methods employed.
-These support your learning by providing assessment procedures that reflect the nature and learning experience of each module, and by ensuring you are able to demonstrate ability in a wide range of skills.
+A particular feature of the course is the wide range of assessment methods employed.
+These ensure you are able to demonstrate ability in a wide range of skills.
 Methods of assessment within the subject include: essays of varying lengths; reports; seminar presentations (group and individual); practicals (field, scientific laboratory, specialist C&IT work and quantitative and qualitative analyses); role-play simulations; video podcasts; consultancy reports; poster displays; work-based assessments; teamwork of varying kinds; and exams (seen and unseen).